 Should you double up and get both?

-While each of these cards will set you back $550 per year, you can consider getting both if you travel a ton and can take advantage of all of the perks.
+While each of these cards possesses a hefty annual fee, you can consider getting both if you travel a ton and can take advantage of all of the perks.
 If you ride with both Uber and Lyft several times per month, for example, you could easily get value from the Uber credits from the Amex Platinum and the Lyft Pink membership and 10x points on Lyft (through March 2022) you get with the Chase Sapphire Reserve.

 Both credit cards have airport lounge access, but you could lean on the access from the Amex Platinum for Centurion Lounge entry, as well as Delta Sky Club entry when you fly with Delta.

 From there, you could use each card to rack up the most points in specific categories.
-You would use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, then switch over to the Amex Platinum to earn 5X points on airfare booked direct or airfare and prepaid hotels booked through the American Express Travel portal.
+But with the new rewards rates Chase updated on the Sapphire Reserve in August 2021, you could use the Chase Sapphire Reserve for all dining and miscellaneous travel purchases to earn 3X points, plus 10X on hotel stays and rental cars in addition to 5X on airfare when booked through Ultimate Rewards.

 The bottom line

 Which of these valuable rewards credit cards will leave you better off?
 That all depends on where you spend the most money each month and which selection of airline and hotel partners makes the most sense for your regular travel plans.
-With that in mind, you should conduct some basic research to see which of these cards might work best for your needs, and don’t forget to compare these to other top credit card offers that might work even better.
+With that in mind, the Chase Sapphire Reserve’s updated rewards rates and benefits outstrip the Amex Platinum.
+Still, you should conduct some basic research to see which of these cards might work best for your needs, and don’t forget to compare these to other top credit card offers that might work even better.